 Benefits of studying healthcare coding at DSU

 As part of the coding certificate program, you'll complete supervised professional practice.
 These internships are completed at a healthcare facility and provide hands-on training and networking.

 Our graduates are prepared to take the American Health Information Management Association (AHIMA) Certified Coding Associate exam.
 You may then take additional exams to become a Certified Coding Specialist (CCS) or Certified Coding Specialist-Physician based (CCS-P).

-See what courses you will take in our Healthcare Coding Certificate.
+Check out our undergraduate catalog to learn more about what courses you will take in our Healthcare Coding Certificate.

 Get your degree online

 Our healthcare coding certificate program is also offered completely online.
 Learn more about taking online courses at DSU.